radiantearth/stac-spec/best-practices.md

 In time some of these may evolve to become part of the core specification, but while the current goal of the core is to remain quite flexible and simple to meet a wide variety of use cases.

+## Fields and ID's

+When defining one's STAC properties and fields there are many choices to make on how to name various aspects of one's data.
+One of the key properties is the ID.
+The specification is quite flexible on ID's, primarily so that existing providers can easily use their same ID when they translate their data into STAC - they just need to be sure it is globally unique, so may need a prefix.
+But the use of URI reserved characters such as `:` or `/` is discouraged since this will result in [percented encoded](https://tools.ietf.org/html/rfc3986#section-2) STAC API endpoints.
+This isn't a blocker, it just makes the ID's served through API's a bit less parsable.

+When defining unique fields for search, like constellation or platform, it is recommended that the value consist of only lowercase characters, numbers, `_`, and `-`.
+Examples include `sentinel-1a` (Sentinel-1), `landsat-8` (Landsat-8) and `envisat` (Envisat).
+This is to provide consistency for search across collections, so that people can just search for 'landsat-8', instead of thinking through all the ways providers might have chosen to name it.

 ## Static and Dynamic Catalogs

 As mentioned in the main [Catalog specification](catalog-spec.md), there are two main types of catalogs - static